macx/sass-mixins/README.md

 * Highly flexible Grid with push and pull methods based on your configuration
 * Effective Respond-Mixin to set `@media triggers (from, to)
+* font-smoothing Mixing for better font rendering on dark backgrounds
+* asset module for flexible floating objects
 * clearfix

 ## Installation